Skip to main content

 Spacemesh supports standard BIP32 and BIP44-style HD derivation paths for addresses, as well as BIP39-style mnemonic seed phrases.
 It uses the coin type 540, followed by key and chain codes of zero, followed by account index.
 All path elements must be hardened.
 The default HD path is therefore m/44'/540'/0'/0'/0'.
 The second key derived from the same seed has the path m/44'/540'/0'/0'/1'.

 Public keys derived in this fashion must be converted into addresses using the process described above.
+You may find sample derivation code in the smcli application (Go) and in the spacemesh-sdk (Rust).

 Transactions